Mount St. Helens Activities

 Johnston Ridge Observatory

-Note: The Johnston Ridge Observatory is closed due to a landslide as of 6/8/23, usually it’s open seasonally.
-As of March 2024, there is no estimated time of reopening.
+Note: The Johnston Ridge Observatory is closed due to a landslide as of 6/8/23, but usually it’s open seasonally.
+It will be closed through 2027 while bridge and road repairs take place.
 Check for updates here.

 This observatory is in the heart of the blast zone.
 Visit and you’ll find great views of Mount St. Helens, the crater, and have access to many trails.